What Can Patients Do to Prevent K-Bladder?

 Answer from Dr. Ben Yudkoff, Co-Founder and Chief Medical Officer of Lumin Health:

 K-bladder, or ulcerative cystitis, is a condition that occurs when ketamine and its breakdown products – norketamine/hydroxynorketamine – irritate the lining of the bladder.
-There are \*very few\* examples of this happening when people are taking the medication in a medical protocol.
+Replace with italic/bold rich text: 'There are very few examples…' with 'very few' emphasized. when people are taking the medication in a medical protocol.
 There is one article published a couple of years back as a case report….
 The incidence of ulcerative cystitis is very low when the exposure to ketamine/esketamine occurs in the context of a treatment protocol.
 That said, for people who are worried, I recommend hydrating after treatment – good for the body, in general, and also to help flush the bladder – and watching for symptoms.

 Take the first step today.